jakewdr/effectual/README.md

 This will install all development dependencies into a virtual environment allowing the following commands to work

-## Keeping your projects up to date

-To make sure there are no disparities between your distribution and developer packages run the following command in a separate terminal to automatically add any packages to cache:

-    task background

-You could also run the following command manually every time you add a new package to Pipenv:

-    task cache

 ## Running the project

-### Without bundling
+### In development

-To run the source without bundling you can use:
+To run the source in development mode you can use:

     task dev

-This will use the packages stored in the pipenv environment and lint/format the source files
+This will create a bundle in cache and update and rerun every time the source files are changed (if you keep the terminal running)

+This is like what [esBuild](https://esbuild.github.io/) does for vite

-### With bundling
+### For production

 To bundle the source files and run the output:

     task run

-This will lint/format the source files and then bundle the project and any (non development) dependencies specified in the Pipfile. *Note by default I've included requests for the template project, if you don't need this remove it using the following commands*:
+This will lint/format the source files, install external dependencies and then bundle the project and any (non development) dependencies specified in the Pipfile.

-    pipenv uninstall requests
-    pipfile lock
+This is like what what [Rollup](https://rollupjs.org/) does for vite

 ## Building